UK's Boris Johnson apologizes over Zaghari-Ratcliffe gaffe

 "I apologize to Mrs Zaghari-Radcliffe and her family if I inadvertently caused them any further anguish."

-Johnson told a British parliamentary committee last week that Zaghari-Ratcliffe had been teaching journalists.
-He later clarified that she was in the country visiting relatives.
-But the opposition Labour party said his "clarification" was insufficient and forced him to appear in the House of Commons on Monday.
+Johnson had corrected his remarks to a British parliamentary committee last week.
+He originally said that Zaghari-Ratcliffe had been teaching journalists in Iran, but he later clarified that she was in the country visiting relatives.

+The main opposition Labour party said his "clarification" was insufficient and forced him to appear in the House of Commons on Monday.

+Johnson apologized three times during the session over the gaffe -- his most serious misstep yet as Foreign Secretary -- as opposition MPs shot questions and criticism at him for his handling of the case.

-Johnson added: "Of course I apologize for the distress, for the suffering that has been caused by the impression that I gave that the government believed, that I believed, that she was there in a professional capacity.
-I do apologize."
+"Of course I apologize for the distress, for the suffering that has been caused by the impression that I gave that the government believed, that I believed, that she was there in a professional capacity.
+I do apologize," Johnson said.

 Zaghari-Ratcliffe has been in jail since she was detained at Tehran airport in April 2016, and there have been concerns that Johnson's remarks may lead to an extension to her five-year sentence.